tanboonjoon/main/docs/UserGuide.md

 > * Items in `[SQUARE_BRACKETS]` are optional.
 > * Items with `...` after them can have multiple instances.
 > * The order of parameters are not fixed.
+> * Several commands refer to the use of datetime.
+Unless otherwise stated, the following definitions applies:
+>   * Datetime shall refer to the full formal date format (see [On entering dates](#on-entering-dates) ) consisting of a date portion and a time portion
+>   * Date shall only refer to the date portion of the datetime with the time left out
+>   * Time shall only refer to the time portion of the datetime with the date left out

 #### Viewing help : `help`
 Displays information on how to use commands.